noahgibbs/pixiurge/CONCEPTS.md

 updated and send messages to the browser so that those actions can be shown to the human viewers.

 Several objects are involved in this process.
-The EngineSync object sees the notification from Demiurge and makes appropriate calls to the various DisplayObjects to let them know they've changed.
+The EngineConnector object sees the notification from Demiurge and makes appropriate calls to the various DisplayObjects to let them know they've changed.